 Note that the road leads to private property at the top, near the great viewpoint.
 Since this road is gated at the bottom, private shuttle rides are not possible without appropriate permissions.
+Please be alert to vehicles using this road, move to the right and ride single file when cars are passing.
 To avoid parking at the small and crowded Red Mt.
 Trailhead, riders should access this road via some fun and flat mileage on the Olsen Trail

 Along the way up the road, you'll note numerous singletrack trail segments that meet up with the road.
 Most riders use this road to access the Grandstaff Trail